 How to make cherry ripe balls

-Step 1: Prepare the Mixture
+Step 1: Combine the mixture

 By hand.
 Finely chop the glace cherries and place them in a large mixing bowl.
 Add the crushed biscuits, desiccated coconut, and coconut condensed milk, then mix with a spoon or your hands until the mixture forms a sticky dough.